dylankrish/rsync-backup/README.md

 # How to set up backups with Rsync

+### Disclaimer: Guide was created for Rocky Linux/RHEL
+This guide was created for Red Hat Enterprise Linux and it's derivatives.
+You may need to change some commands to adapt to your setup, for example:
+- The useradd command
+- `apt install` instead of `dnf install`
+- The location of rrsync

 ## Step 1 - Create backup user
 ```bash
 sudo useradd -m backupuser